Waltheria indica

 Distribution: Waltheria indica occurs on all island groupings within the Lucayan Archipelago.

-Medicinal/Cultural/Economic usage: Waltheria indica is not known to be used medicinally in the Lucayan Archipelago.
+Medicinal/Cultural/Economic usage: Waltheria indica is used medicinally in the Lucayan Archipelago to treat blood issues such as bruising and for postpartum blood clots and infections.
 It is used elsewhere in Caribbean for treating colds as well as a soothing drink.